smlsharp/SMLFormat/Readme.md

 ### Examples

 To build examples, load "sources.cm" in each project directories.
-To load an example before install `smlformatlib` and plugins, run `sml` with special pathconfig file like below:
+To load an example before install `smlformat-lib` and plugins, run `sml` with special pathconfig file like below:

 ```sh
 $ CM_LOCAL_PATHCONFIG=cmtool/local_pathconfig sml